Last updated on August 5th, 2021 at 05:49 pm

 The myth of the Salto de Versalles tells that there was once a native couple.
 The young couple belonged to different and warring tribes, so it was an impossible love.
-The couple each met at a lagoon.
-One day when they were about to meet, the families discovered them.
-At that moment the water raged and overflowed, killing both the boys and the families, and so the Versailles waterfall was created.
+The couple used to meet at a lagoon.
+One day when they were about to meet, their families discovered them.
+At that moment the water raged and overflowed, killing both the couple and the families, and so the Versailles waterfall was created.

 The waterfall is located in a natural environment and you can swim there.

 - It is possible to reach the waterfall by car, but the roads are in poor condition.

 The first thing you have to do is travel to Guaduas.
 Getting there from Bogotá is relatively easy.
 The distance is approx. 123 kilometers and the driving time approx. 3 hours (depending on traffic).

 It takes about 30 minutes to get to the waterfall from Guaduas.

 Height: 50 m